rlau929/machinelearning/README.md

 ### Analysis and Final Recommendation

 We performed two different classifiers: Balanced Random Forest (BRF) and Ensemble AdaBoost Classifier (EAC).
 Overall, EAC showed the best result compared to BRF.
 EAC showed fewer false negatives and the balance accuracy score is 0.93, significantly more than BRF at 0.77.
 The precision and recall is also improved for EAC compared to BRF.
+BRF precision for high risk is 0.03 and low risk is 1.00.
+BRF recall for high risk is 0.65 for high risk and 0.93 for low risk.

 I recommend utilizing matplotlib.pyplot and visualize the data using plt.scatter.
 Another recommendation is to use the decision tree model and make a prediction using the tree model.
 The current data contains many columns that can determine the loan status.
 By using the decision tree, we can determine which prediction model fits best.